fbpx

 Empire State Building Run-Up

 In February 1978, a very unique race was established inside the world’s tallest building at the time, the Empire State Building in New York City.
-The race was called the Empire State Building Run-Up (ESBRU).
+The race was called the Empire State Building Run-Up.
 Sixteen runners took part that year with three women, including Schwam.
 The race was less than a quarter-mile but climbed 1,576 stairs to the 96th floor observatory.

-Climbing the stairs of the famed building had a long rich history.
-In 1932 the Polish Olympic skiing team bound for Lake Placid, New York made a climb.
-In 1939 the Yale track team worked out on the stairs.
-In 1933 King Kong of course scaled the building but took the exterior route.
 The 1978 runners wore race shirts with the picture of King Kong.
 All the competitors had ultrarunning experience, previously running at least a 50K.
 They had to sign releases freeing the building’s management from any medical liability and all agreed that “you have to be a little wacky to be here in the first place.”
 Doctors were on the 23rd and 65th floors.

 Moving West

-When Schwam run the 1978 Boston Marathon in 3:26:14, she met some runners who were going west to run, and she was eager to join them.
+When Schwamrun the 1978 Boston Marathon in 3:26:14, she met some runners who were going west to run, and she was eager to join them.
 She had been working as an elementary school physical education teacher and also as an instructor at a fitness center.
-Neither job excited her and both seemed to get in the way of her running career.
+Neither job excited her, and both seemed to get in the way of her running career.
 She explained, “I had to make a change if I was ever going to get anywhere as a runner, so I decided to head west where the climate was better and where long distance races were more common.”
 She moved out to California and chose to live in San Francisco.
 She earned a meager living working in a running/shoe store.

 Lake Tahoe 72-miler

-In September 1978, she ran the Pikes Peak Marathon in Colorado, finishing third in 5:22:53 running up and down the mountain.
+In September 1978, Schwam ran the Pikes Peak Marathon in Colorado, finishing third in 5:22:53 running up and down the mountain.
 She said, “It was a nice summer day and then it started and snowing when I got to the top.
 When I came down, I had to go through the whole thing in reverse.”

 She next traveled to Lake Tahoe, to run the longest race of her career thus far, the Lake Tahoe 72-miler.
 In the early 1960s relay teams would run the 72-miles around Lake Tahoe.
-In 1966 it was formalized into a seven-man relay race.
+In 1966, it was formalized into a seven-man relay race.
 The US Olympic team set the standard in 1968 of 6:55.
-In 1970, an astonishing 42 teams competed and the record was lowered to 6:50.
+In 1970, an astonishing 42 teams competed, and the record was lowered to 6:50.
 By 1975, ultrarunners started running the course solo and an annual race was started.

 Schwam finished first, tenth overall with a time of 12:01:32.
 Edwards was second with 13:15:15.
 Schwam said, “That race was really where it all started in terms of becoming competitive within the ultra community.
 The run around Lake Tahoe got me hooked and I gave up all plans for a real job and real career in search of the next challenge.”